 For the last week rumors have swirled around Washington that the Trump administration would very soon make good on President Trump’s promise to ban flavored vaping products.
-Every day there have been signs that a policy announcement was imminent, but it never arrived.
+Every day there were signs that a policy announcement was imminent, but it never arrived.
 Now it appears we’ll wait at least till next week for details on a potential vape ban.

 Monday night and during the early hours of Tuesday morning, vaping consumer and industry organizations received notifications that their upcoming meetings with the White House Office of Management and Budget—meetings to discuss the proposed FDA flavor rule—were cancelled.
 The emails noted that the rule was “no longer under review.”